facebookresearch/mmf/docs/source/tutorials/concepts.md

 ## Tasks and Datasets

-In Pythia, we have divided datasets into a set category of tasks.
+In MMF, we have divided datasets into a set category of tasks.
 Thus, a task corresponds to a collection of datasets that belong to it.
 For example, VQA 2.0, VizWiz and TextVQA all belong VQA task.
 Each task and dataset has been assigned a unique key which is used to refer it in the command line arguments.